 For a deeper understanding of contracts, read the book, The Artist-Gallery Partnership by Crawford & Mellon.
 The first half the book is dedicated to explaining contracts at length in a style that is easy to understand.
 Several other books offer further explanation for most segments of a contract or additional contracts as needed.
-(See Useful Books for Legal and Professional Advice, also in these Guidelines.)
+(See Useful Books for Legal and Professional Advice, also in the Professional Guidelines.)

 As a preface to the Consignment Contract, the following overview provides a brief explanation for each part of the contract.
+The Consignment Contract starts on page 6.